siler23/MultiArchDockerKubernetes/docs/4-Build-MultiArch.md

         docker run hello-world
         ```

+    !!!
+Note

-    *Note: while the pictures in this section are for an s390x host, if you are using an amd64 host you should be getting similar errors with the s390x image you pulled.
-No need to worry that some of the messages say `s390x` for you vs `amd64` in the pictures that follow in this section.*
+        While the pictures in this section are for an s390x host, if you are using an amd64 host you should be getting similar errors with the s390x image you pulled.
+No need to worry that some of the messages say `s390x` for you vs `amd64` in the pictures that follow in this section.

     You should get an exec format error like so:
     ![Failure exec error](images/exec_error_amd64_s390x.png)